Iran buys U.S. wheat despite nuclear tensions

 "It shocked me," said Jerod Leman, a broker with Wellington Commodities Corp.
 "With everything going on over there with their nuclear problems, I am surprised we sold them anything."

+Western sanctions against Iran are making it increasingly difficult for the country to pay for staple foods, causing hardship for its 74 million people.

+Because of the tightening financial noose, Iran has resorted to bartering, including swapping gold or tankloads of oil for food, according to commodity traders.

-In the last month, Iran has bought or tried to buy nearly 3 million tons of wheat as Tehran fears sanctions will eventually disrupt food imports and bread shortages could cause food riots.
+In the last month, Iran has bought or tried to buy nearly 3 million tonnes of wheat on fears sanctions will disrupt imports and cause bread shortages that could spark food riots.

-Iran has asked to import a million tons of wheat from Pakistan in a barter deal and also approached India.
+Iran has asked to import a million tonnes of wheat from Pakistan in a barter deal and also approached India.
+The Islamic Republic has also bought nearly 2 million tonnes in February from Russia, Germany, Canada, Brazil and Australia.

 "It's a sign that they really need wheat," said a trader from Louis Dreyfus.